-Learn how to maximize the use of flexible spending to reduce your annual medical bills.
+Learn how pre-tax dollars can help to reduce your annual medical bills.

-Keeping up with your medical expenses – particularly those for OTC medications – to submit for reimbursement for reimbursement requires organization and paperwork for the doctor and patient alike, says Rosen, who also co-authored The Healthcare Survival Guide (Health Advocate Publishing Inc., 2009).
+Keeping up with your medical expenses – particularly those for OTC medications – to submit for reimbursement for reimbursement requires organization and paperwork for the doctor and patient alike, says Rosen, who also co-authored The Healthcare Survival Guide.
 One step patients can take is to ask their physicians to write a year’s worth of prescriptions in advance for OTC medications.